The Most Important Role Of Pigments In Photosynthesis Is To

 The Significance of Pigments in Different Environments

 The types of pigments found in photosynthetic organisms vary depending on the environment in which they live.
-For example, plants that grow in shady environments tend to have higher levels of chlorophyll b than plants that grow in sunny environments.
 This is because chlorophyll b absorbs light in a region of the spectrum that is more abundant in shady environments.
-Similarly, algae that live in deep water tend to have higher levels of phycobilins than algae that live in shallow water.
+Think about it: for example, plants that grow in shady environments tend to have higher levels of chlorophyll b than plants that grow in sunny environments.
+That said, similarly, algae that live in deep water tend to have higher levels of phycobilins than algae that live in shallow water.
 This is because phycobilins absorb light in a region of the spectrum that penetrates water more effectively.

 Applications of Pigments